marco-bolo/wp2-wp5-workshop/README.md

 In the meantime, the metadata and primer files can also be found under :file_folder: &nbsp;[**associated_files/**](https://github.com/marco-bolo/wp2-wp5-workshop/tree/master/associated_files)

-When completing the analyses, we request that you share the necessary pipeline information by filling out the [Pipeline_metadata_eDNA_data_analysis_challenge.xlsx](https://github.com/marco-bolo/wp2-wp5-workshop/blob/main/Pipeline_metadata_eDNA_data_analysis_challenge.xlsx) file.
+When completing the analyses, we request that you share the necessary pipeline information by filling out the [Pipeline_metadata_eDNA_data_analysis_challenge.xlsx](https://github.com/marco-bolo/wp2-wp5-workshop/blob/main/Pipeline_metadata_eDNA_data_analysis_challenge.xlsx) template.
 Alternatively, you can also send us your script and associated parameter files directly.

 ## Acknowledgements